 Husky Poodle Mix Owner’s Guide

 Have you ever heard of a Husky Poodle mix?
 If not, you’re not alone!
 This was a new one for us, too!
-But can you imagine what this type of dog would be like?
+But can you imagine what this type of pooch would be like?
 You know it’s going to be highly intelligent—that’s a given.
 But what else can you expect from a Husky Poodle mix?

 We’ve put together some information on the Husky Poodle mixed dog.
 Here, you’ll find all the basics you need to know if you’re considering adopting one of these amazing dogs!

-What is a Husky Poodle Mix?
+What is a Poodle Husky Mix?